mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "What was all of this for, Casra?
 What were you planning to do before you left?"

   "Many from my tribe chose to live here after they became sober.
 They felt forgotten by their cities or their families, so they found a new family, a new city to be a part of here.
-For me, radio was a way to let everyone from Ara know they would have a home here under Ulu.
-Setre, on the other hand, believed that Holragi had malicious plans and so she wanted to recruit spies that used radio to figure out Holragi's intentions."
+For me, radio was a way to let everyone from Ara know they would have a home here if they had good intention.
+Setre, on the other hand, believed that Holragi had malicious plans and recruited spies to uncover them."

   "What sorts of plans?"

-  ""
+  "She couldn't recruit anyone.
+They thought we were crazy fake-scientists with a dangerous idea.
+Even when we showed them that it works."

+  "I'm glad we met.
+I have every intention of going back and figuring out what Holragi is up to."

+  "I've never met someone so interested in what we're doing.
+What's in this for you?"

+  "You remember the reason I gave you for why I was here?"

+  "Yea."

+  "The man was an ex-senator from Holragi.
+And he pressured my maman into going on some experimental flight to space."

+  "Why would he do that?"

+  "He says it's because thi's a perfect fit for the program, but I think it's really because my woman is a senator for Heiko, and he wants a playing card."

+  "What's happened that people are suddenly at each others' necks?
+When I left, everything was boring and humdrum in the news."

+  Kip paused and pondered if he should mention it.

+  He said, "I'll tell you later."

+  "I may not know you that well, but I'm not naive.
+What's going on?"

+  He stood up and walked back toward their home.

+  "Kip.
+We deserve to know," thi said.

+  He turned back around, and stared at Casra and hae kaln with despair.
+They needed to know.

+  "Ara.
+It's being blocked by... something."

+  "And you know this... how?"

+  "The observers found some anomalous objects in space that have been blocking Ara.
+They're growing in number and will soon block out all of Ara.
+An ice age is predicted in...
+58 days."

+  "Days?!"

+  "I know this sounds outlandish, and I wish I was kidding.
+But the observers are rarely wrong, and we've already seen evidence of its effects."

+  Casra started talking to her self, "All our work...
+Everyone I've ever known..."

+  Kip noticed Linyu's face, turning more worried with the second.
+Thi was old enough to know what an ice age meant, but not quite old enough to know how to handle it.

+  "I'm sorry...
+I may have said too much."

+  Casra leaned in to hug Linyu, and looked to the side at Kip.

+  "It's fine.
+It's better to face reality prepared, than to live in willful ignorance," thi said.
+"I appreciate that you were trying to protect me, but my plans won't change.
+I will not divert from my plan to liberate the Shadestead."

+  "You came here without a sentence, didn't you?
+Come with me to Ara after your work here is done.
+Maybe we can use radio to talk to those things at Ara."

+  "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
+I let the Shadestead fall into anarchy once before and I must not let it happen again."